 Of course, many players are making moves to try and realize hybrid cloud, but in my opinion and the opinions of many analysts, it has not been meaningfully realized yet.
 It will be interesting to watch the battle between Microsoft with their on-prem Microsoft Azure Stack offering, AWS with their on-prem Outposts offering and other similar approaches.
 Will enterprises deploy both Azure Stack and AWS Outposts to host different workloads and end up with two sets of hardware from each provider?
 I’d say it’s unlikely, so perhaps the only enterprises that might deploy Outpost, for example, are enterprises that are “all in” on AWS.

-Multi-cloud: I believe this term was born because many folks realized that hybrid cloud was not really happening as envisioned – that each cloud has a set of attributes, be they features, cost, control, security, etc., that makes a particular cloud platform right for a particular application or workload.
+I believe multi-cloud is term was born because many folks realized that hybrid cloud was not really happening as envisioned – that each cloud has a set of attributes, be they features, cost, control, security, etc., that makes a particular cloud platform right for a particular application or workload.
 So, an enterprise or service provider might have one workload running in AWS, another in Google Cloud, another in a regional CSP (like Econocom Italia Naboo Cloud), another in an on-prem private cloud and another in an on-prem traditional data center.
 Multi-cloud is highly relevant and growing, as shown in the IDC chart above.
 Multi-cloud best describes today’s cloud reality.